rohitgeddam/FindMyRoomie/README.md

 #### 3. Will we share it with any third-party institutions?

-NO. Your data is safe with us, and we will not be sharing/lending/renting it with any outside institutions/personnel.
+NO. Your data is safe with us :slightly_smiling_face:.
+We will not share/lend/rent your data to any outside institutions/personnel.

 #### 4. How long will you store my data?